hawkinswinja/hawkinswinja/README.md

-- 👋 Hi, I’m @hawkinswinja
+- 👋 Hi, I’m Gilbert Winja
-- 👀 A Software Backend Developer in Python and NodeJS
+- 👀 My day to day is DevOps grounded, basically freeing devs from operation workloads
-- 🌱 I’m currently studying Computer Technology with focus on Software Engineering
+- 🌱 I sometimes write code, mostly for automation.
-- 💞️ I’m looking to improve my foundation in Devops
+- 💞️ Currently focused on observability
-- 📫 You can reach me at hawkinswinja@gmail.com for project collaborations
+- 📫 Reach me at hawkinswinja@gmail.com to chat anything technology

 <!---
 hawkinswinja/hawkinswinja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.